EverlastingBugstopper/interface-object-demo/README.md

 # README

-This is a demo repo for the new interfaceObject feature, available in Federation 2.3
+This is a demo repo for the new `@interfaceObject` feature, available in Federation 2.3

 **To run local composition:**